With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 - Combine with the yeast: Pour the heated mixture into the bowl of a stand mixer.
 Sprinkle the yeast over top.

 - Stir in dry ingredients: Add 3 cups of the flour and mix on medium speed with the dough hook attachment.
 (I like to use the dough hook with my hand to get the ingredients combined then place dough hook onto the stand mixer to do the rest.)
-Continue to mix for 3 minutes.
-If dough is sticking to the sides, add 1/4 cup more flour at a time, up to 4 cups.
+Continue to mix for 3 minutes while adding the remaining flour 1/4th cup at a time until dough is no longer sticking to the sides.
 I rarely use all 4 cups.
 You want it tacky, not too dry.

 - Let rise: Cover the bowl with plastic wrap and set aside to rise for 15 minutes.